DJSures/FreeChaF/README.md

 # FreeChaF
-FreeChaF is a libretro emulation core for the Fairchild ChannelF / Video Entertainment System designed to be compatible with joypads from the SNES era forward.
+This fork is of FreeChaF with changes to use the Fairchild Channel F original controllers and console buttons connected to a raspberry pi via Arduino Micro or Leonardo.

 ## Authors

-FreeChaF was created by David Richardson.
+FreeChaF was created by David Richardson, this fork has changes by DJ Sures

 ## License
 The FreeChaF core is licensed under GPLv3.